CarlColglazier/CarlColglazier/README.md

-I am a first-year PhD student in Technology and Social Behavior at Northwestern University, where I plan to study media systems and their impact on public discourse.
-I am also interested in the relationship between online and offline communities and _how_ and _why_ people use media to spread information over networks.
+I am a PhD student in Technology and Social Behavior at Northwestern University where I am affiliated with the Community Data Science Collective.

+My research focuses on decentralized social networks like the Fediverse and their role as sociotechnical systems.
+I like to use computational social science.

+At North Carolina State University, I graduated in 2019 with a B.S. in Computer Science and a B.A. in Communication Media.
+Previously, I worked as intern in full stack software engineering at IBM and as an undergraduate researcher at the Center for Research Computing at the University of Notre Dame.

 # Curated Projects